 This information pertains only to candidates for the Fremont City Council.
 If you are running for a special district board as a representative of Fremont, contact the Alameda County Registrar of Voters Candidate Services at (510) 272-6960 for more information.

-The General Municipal Election for the City of Fremont is held in November of even-numbered years.
-The Mayor's seat and three Council seats will be up for election on the November 3, 2020 General Municipal Ballot..
-The City of Fremont has six Council districts for City Council elections as of November 2018 and the Mayor will continue to be elected at-large by all city voters.
-Under Fremont’s new district-based election system, voters may elect City Council candidates only from their district.
+The City of Fremont has six Council districts for City Council elections, as of November 2018, and the Mayor will continue to be elected at-large by all city voters.
+Under Fremont’s district-based election system, voters may elect City Council candidates only from their district.
 Learn more information about our transition to the District-Based Election System.